thanh2004nguyen/football-inplay-bot/Milestone3.md

 **Purpose:**
 - Discard match early if we know for certain the final score will be outside Excel targets
+- Considers that between minute 60 and 75, there could be 1 goal or even more than one goal

 **How it works:**
 1. At minute 60, checks `is_out_of_target()`:
    - Reads Excel to get all Results for that competition
-   - Calculates possible scores after +1 goal (from current score)
+   - Calculates ALL possible scores after +1 goal AND +2 goals (from current score)
+   - This considers all reasonable possible scorelines that could occur between minute 60 and 75
-   - Checks: Are all possible scores in Excel targets?
+   - Checks: Are ANY of these possible scores in Excel targets?
 2. If NO scores are in Excel targets:
    - Match changes to `DISQUALIFIED` immediately at minute 60
    - No need to wait until minute 75